 If you search anything along the lines of this blog’s title, you’ll find that nearly everyone agrees across the board on the best tips for managing remote teams.
-That said, most of the best remote management tips out there cater to flex teams, with some people working in the office and some working remotely.
+That said, most of the best remote team management tips out there cater to flex teams, with some people working in the office and some working remotely.
 Nearly every pre-2020 article will tell you that in-person events are absolutely essential.
 So how do we adapt our best management tips to the post-COVID world, where many if not all employees now work from home?
 We’ve compiled our best tips for the average remote situation and added in some new practices for the quarantine era.

 1. One Size Does not Fit All